ProvableHQ/sdk/sdk/README.md

 ## Overview

-Aleo provides the ability to run programs in zero knowledge.
+Aleo provides the ability to run programs with zero knowledge.
 The Aleo SDK provides the tools to use these programs within the browser and all other levels of the web stack to build privacy preserving applications.

 The Aleo SDK provides the following functionality (Click to see examples):